TheAbdullahChaudhary/qcs-ecs-infra-setup/MANUAL_ECS_DEPLOYMENT_GUIDE.md

 ---

 ## Phase 9: ECS Task Definitions

+### What is a Task Definition?
+A task definition is the blueprint for your containerized application.
+It specifies the Docker image, environment variables, ports, resource requirements, IAM roles, and other settings needed to run your application in ECS.
+You must create a task definition before you can launch an ECS service.

 ### Step 9.1: Database Task Definition
 1. **ECS Console** → Task Definitions → Create new task definition